elliotclowes/learnt.me/Various Notes/Yearly Notes (Private)/2024-25 Autumn Plan.md

 - **Note:** Add events into calendar.
 - ### Activities
+	- **Notes**
+		- It looks like last year I already separated Autumn and Christmas a bit.
+See [Autumn-Winter 2023-24](roam://#/app/clowes/page/huO8dWa5B) in Roam.
 	- **TV**
 		- [ ] Stranger Things
 		- [ ] Twin Peaks (to watch)